Frothy Forage Frequently Asked Questions

 Please carpool or use Uber!
 Neighbors are encouraged to walk!

 Our driveway parking is extremely limited.
 Please carpool with others in your party.
 Anyone being dropped off or using a transportation service (including volunteers) must exit their vehicle at the end of the driveway on Deer Run Road and walk the length of the driveway to the welcome tent.
 If you live within walking distance we encourage you to walk to the event; please watch for cars along your route and proceed directly to the welcome tent.

 How long is the hike?
 Will it be difficult?

 Our trails are well marked and maintained but there are a few tricky sections, so please use caution especially if you have children with you.
-The Frothy Forage hike is meant to be enjoyed at a leisurely pace and without much difficulty.
+Your hike is meant to be enjoyed at a leisurely pace and without much difficulty.
 The hike is one way, please follow the signs along the trail and make your trek in the order instructed on your map.
 The trails are not stroller friendly.

 What can I expect to find along the hike?

-You'll not only enjoy Nod Hill beer to taste but selections of Hosmer Mountain soda, Maple Lane Farm cider, s'mores, treats (for furry friends too courtesy of Ridgefield Pet!) and even some animal encounters!
+You'll not only enjoy beer to taste but also selections of soda, educational experiences and even some animal encounters!
 There might even be a treat or two for our furry friends!
 Just remember, only 21+ attendees with a bracelet will be served beer.

 What food will be available for purchase?

 The Redding Roadhouse Food Truck will be ready to serve you for an additional cost at the end of your forage.
 You can also visit Base Camp at the pavilion at the end of your forage to purchase additional drinks from our vendors.
 Boxed Water is free all day and there are also some complimentary sweets.
 You'll hear great music in the pavilion as well, so plan to spend some time eating, listening and enjoying the view of our pond!

 Can we visit the animals in the nature center building?